romslf/Ultimate-Proxy/README.md

 # Features

 - Huge bandwidth usage reduction
+- Remote dashboard statistics, regroup all your proxies/workers
 - Control and monitor all your workers at one place
 - Smart switch (Profit, Reward, Difficulty, TimeToBlock) _[Thanks to Minerstat for providing such an awesome API for free]_
 - End-to-end encryption